HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 The heads of the vent damper screws, the grill strap screws, and the handle screw were sanded lightly and sprayed with high-temp flat black barbecue paint.

-Since the charcoal grate is manufactured with openings on either side that allow charcoal to fall through, I had a welder add additional rods to the left and right of the two parallel braces running across the grate.
+Since the charcoal grate is manufactured with gaps that allow charcoal to fall through the grate, I had a welder add additional rods to the left and right of the two parallel braces to close the gaps.